-A judge used his position to transfer traffic matters to his court and to dismiss traffic cases of friends and family without affording the prosecution the right to participate and denied due process to law enforcement.
+A judge failed to fully advise criminal defendants of their rights, made statements, and took actions that effectively coerced defendants into treatment court and to agree to plea deals, appeared to disfavor indigent defendants who requested counsel, and interfered with an unrepresented criminal defendant's right to counsel by discussing his case with him even though the defendant had requested counsel.
 Com. on Jud.
-Performance, Decision and Order Imposing Censure and Bar on Judge William R. Danser (2005) pp. 28-31.

-A judge issued bench warrants without legal authority to do so and without giving defendants an opportunity to explain their earlier non-appearance and refused to allow another defendant to present evidence that his late appearance was unintentional.
-Com. on Jud.
-Performance, Decision and Order Imposing Public Admonishment on Judge Stephen P. Gildner (2005) pp. 5-6.

-Canon 3B(7)(b)-(d)
+Performance, In the Matter Concerning Judge Richard A. Vlavianos (2023) pp. 8-10.

-(b) A judge may initiate, permit, or consider ex parte communications, where circumstances require, for scheduling, administrative purposes, or emergencies that do not deal with substantive matters provided:

-(i) the judge reasonably believes that no party will gain a procedural or tactical advantage as a result of the ex parte communication, and

-(ii) the judge makes provision promptly to notify all other parties of the substance of the ex parte communication and allows an opportunity to respond.

-(c) A judge may initiate, permit, or consider any ex parte communication when expressly authorized by law\ to do so or when authorized to do so by stipulation of the parties.

-(d) If a judge receives an unauthorized ex parte communication, the judge shall make provision promptly to notify the parties of the substance of the communication and provide the parties with an opportunity to respond.
+- (b) A judge may initiate, permit, or consider ex parte communications, where circumstances require, for scheduling, administrative purposes, or emergencies that do not deal with substantive matters provided: - (i) the judge reasonably believes that no party will gain a procedural or tactical advantage as a result of the ex parte communication, and - (ii) the judge makes provision promptly to notify all other parties of the substance of the ex parte communication and allows an opportunity to respond. - (c) A judge may initiate, permit, or consider any ex parte communication when expressly authorized by law to do so or when authorized to do so by stipulation of the parties. - (d) If a judge receives an unauthorized ex parte communication, the judge shall make provision promptly to notify the parties of the substance of the communication and provide the parties with an opportunity to respond.

-An exception allowing a judge, under certain circumstances, to obtain the advice of a disinterested expert on the law\ has been eliminated from Canon 3B(7) because consulting with legal experts outside the presence of the parties is inconsistent with the core tenets of the adversarial system.
+An exception allowing a judge, under certain circumstances, to obtain the advice of a disinterested expert on the law has been eliminated from Canon 3B(7) because consulting with legal experts outside the presence of the parties is inconsistent with the core tenets of the adversarial system.
 Therefore, a judge shall not consult with legal experts outside the presence of the parties.
 Evidence Code section 730 provides for the appointment of an expert if a judge determines that expert testimony is necessary.
 A court may also invite the filing of amicus curiae briefs.